anasnakawa/anasnakawa.com/src/documents/posts/resetting-knockout-observables.html.md

   ko.isObservable( this[ obs ] ) && this[ obs ].reset();
 }
 ```

+---

+Note here that when our default value is a primitive, we just pass it to the `default` method as is, while when our default value is an Array or an Object, we need to provide the default value using a factory method, and thats because unlike primitives, Arrays and Objects are passed by reference, so the factory method here will make sure everytime we do a reset, we'll get a fresh copy of the desired default value.

 hope it will ease your life a bit :)